Pet Spa FAQ

 What type of shampoo do you use?

 At Happy Tails Resort & Spa we only use the best quality products!
+We use Wahl professional series and Nature’s Speciality products.
 We are always keeping up with the newest products to ensure that we use only the best.
 All shampoos and conditioners that we use are biodegradable and non toxic.
 If your dog has sensitive skin or has had a reaction previously from shampoo, please let us know so that we only use hypoallergenic shampoo.
 Sometimes dog’s will have an unpleasant reaction to shampoo, unfortunately it is nearly impossible for us to predict.
 If your dog has a reaction to a certain shampoo or conditioner we certainly will make a note in their file so that we can avoid any possible future sensitivities.
 If you notice your dog is having a reaction after their groom please let us know so that we can bathe them in a special treatment shampoo to soothe the skin.

 How often should my dog get groomed?
 Do you have a special discount for frequent visitors?